Overview Michel Roggo

 Fine Art Prints

 Michel Roggo specializes in subjects related to fresh water fauna and flora.
 Most of these are projects developed over long periods of time.
 A large part of the images are taken under water.
-From 2011 to 2015, Michel Roggo is focusing on The Freshwater Project.
-The goal is to produce a photographic documentation of 30 important freshwater environments from across the globe, focusing on underwater images, as a contribution to safeguarding the future of the world's wetland areas.
+From 2011 to 2017, Michel Roggo was focusing on The Freshwater Project.
+The goal was to produce a photographic documentation of 40 important freshwater environments from across the globe, focusing on underwater images, as a contribution to safeguarding the future of the world's wetland areas.

 Malawi (2015) : Lake Malawi with its 1’000 species of cichlid fish, mostly endemic.